priyanshumahey/Sockeye-Notes/README.md

 # Sockeye-Notes

-## Docuemntation
+## Documentation

-The link to the actual docuemntation is kept on: https://confluence.it.ubc.ca/display/UARC/UBC+ARC+Technical+User+Documentation.
+The link to the actual documentation is kept on: <https://confluence.it.ubc.ca/display/UARC/UBC+ARC+Technical+User+Documentation>.

 ## Setup

 Before you actually get started with anything related to Sockeye, you'll need to ensure that you have UBC myVPN client set up as well methods for SSC and SCP/SFTP.

 To connect to sockeye, use the following: